 These labs will tell you what you're up against; now let's do something about inflammation.

 —Will Cole, DC on how to get to the bottom of brain fog

 3. Take an activated B vitamin.

-Almost 40 percent of Americans are deficient in vitamin B12, which can result in difficulties with fatigue, memory, mental fogginess, and even depressed mood.
+Many people are deficient in vitamin B12, but it often goes unnoticed.
+Symptoms can include difficulties with fatigue, memory, mental fogginess, and even depressed mood.
 Vitamin B12 helps with normal functioning of the nervous system, including the brain.
 People with higher levels of vitamin B12 seem to have less brain shrinkage as they get older.